jgdreyes/word_jumble_python/README.md

 ## Implementation Notes
 - If input is a dictionary word, output list will include input word.
 So [god] will return [god], but [odg] will not return [odg].
 - Filters both input and dictionary values for [a-z]
+- No imports used in jumble_permutations_generator.py
+- Executable uses imports to access ARGV.
 - Dictionary lookup against scowl-7.1/final (downloaded from http://wordlist.aspell.net/)

   ```